OpenDSA/OpenDSAX/Doc/source/Architecture.rst

 events might be "message" events (which are triggered by IFramed profieciency exercises and AVs) or "jsav-log-event" events (which are triggered by slide shows).
-Module XBlock client side JavaScript will listen for those events and handle them, scoring events will be filtered and validated before Module XBlock calls "reportProgress" function of the correspoding JSAV XBlock in order to report the score back to JSAV XBlock server side via AJAX request.
-Server side can have more evaluation rules than the client side, Actually only server side decides whether the student will be awarded profeciency and given the problem points or not.
-Server side decision will be sent back via AJAX response and JSAV and Module XBlocks client side will update proficiency and score indicator(s) based on server response.
+Module XBlock client side JavaScript will listen for those events and handle them, events whcihc have scoring data will be filtered and validated before Module XBlock calls "reportProgress" function of the correspoding JSAV XBlock in order to report the score back to JSAV XBlock server side via AJAX request.
+Server side could have more evaluation rules to apply on scoring data than the client side.
+Only server side decides whether the student will be awarded profeciency and given the problem points or not.
+Server side decision will be sent back via AJAX response to JSAV client side and accordingly JSAV and Module XBlocks client side will update proficiency and score indicator(s) based on server response.

 Here below a sequance diagram that present interactions happening between Module and JSAV XBlocks and between client and server sides as well.